 Christina Farrell received her BFA in Vocal Performance from Carnegie Mellon University and her MA in Educational Theatre from New York University.
-As Founding Director or Opera Ignite, she has conducted classroom residencies, professional development for teachers and audience engagement workshops in collaboration with organizations including Toledo Opera, Pittsburgh Symphony Orchestra, PNC Grow Up Great, Attack Theatre, The Frick Art & Historical Center, Children’s Museum of Pittsburgh, Three Rivers Arts Festival, Westmoreland Museum of American Art, Westmoreland Symphony Orchestra, The Point Chamber Orchestra, and Three Rivers Young Peoples Orchestra.
+As Founding Director of Opera Ignite, she has conducted classroom residencies, professional development for teachers and audience engagement workshops in collaboration with organizations including Toledo Opera, Pittsburgh Symphony Orchestra, PNC Grow Up Great, Cedar Rapids Opera Theatre, Playtime Poppy, Pittsburgh Cultural Trust, Attack Theatre, The Frick Art & Historical Center, Children’s Museum of Pittsburgh, Three Rivers Arts Festival, Westmoreland Museum of American Art, Westmoreland Symphony Orchestra, The Point Chamber Orchestra, and Three Rivers Young Peoples Orchestra.

 Christina taught middle school music for six years at St. Andrew’s UM Day School in Edgewater, MD and has served on the voice faculties of The Peabody Preparatory in Baltimore and of The Levine School of Music in Washington, D.C.